Maxiviper117/RealityCapture-to-Postshot/README.md

 # RealityCapture to Colmap to Postshot Script

-> This script was made to simply the process from this guide: https://gist.github.com/jo-chemla/258e6e40d3d6c2220b29518ff3c17c40 by [jo-chemla](https://gist.github.com/jo-chemla)
+> This script was made to simplify the process from this guide: https://gist.github.com/jo-chemla/258e6e40d3d6c2220b29518ff3c17c40 by [jo-chemla](https://gist.github.com/jo-chemla)

 This repository contains a Python script designed to automate the process of converting images and data from RealityCapture to a format compatible with Postshot via Colmap.